 SO_2 is measured with a fluorescence analyzer.
 Air is drawn through a sample cell, where it is subjected to high intensity ultraviolet light.
 This causes the SO_2 molecules in the air to fluoresce and release light.
 The fluorescence is detected with a photo multiplier tube and converted to an electrical signal proportional to the SO_2 concentration.
 The SO_2 trace analyzer is a high performance UV fluorescence analyzer designed to measure background concentration of SO_2 with a lower detection limit less than 200 parts per trillion.

-DOEE operates one (1) Thermo 43i continuous SO_2 monitor at the River Terrace station and collects hourly data year-round.
-In January 2011, DOEE deployed an Ecotech EC9850T trace- SO_2 analyzer at the McMillan NCore station.
+DOEE operates one (1) EcoTech EC9850T trace-SO2 analyzer at the McMillan NCore station.